Evolutionary Genetic Analysis with DNA data

 Any particular tree is (extremely) unlikely,

-but some tree is least unlikely ( = maximally likely)
+but one tree is least unlikely ( = maximally likely)

 Ratio of likelihoods expresses how much better wrt any other

-Heuristic example: Consider game of five-card stud poker with standard 52-card deck
+Heuristic example: five-card stud poker with standard 52-card deck

 Comparative Results of three phylogenetic methods for Five-taxon Panda Problem: NJ, MP, & ML methods